11 January 2017

 Click here to see why we need your individual donations.

 24 January 2017

 Singapore, Cambodia Say Sand Exports Have Stopped

-Mother Nature Cambodia is a Cambodian grassroots movement fighting to put an end to the systematic destruction of Cambodia's precious natural resources by powerful state and non-state actors.
-Cambodia has seen in the last 25 years rampant destruction of its once-pristine natural resources under the facade of 'energy generation', 'job creation', 'poverty reduction', etc.
+Mother Nature Cambodia is a grassroots movement fighting to put an end to the systematic destruction of Cambodia's natural environment by vested interests.

-For years, the Cambodian government allowed and coordinated the uncontrolled extraction and export of millions of tons of coastal sand to several countries, chiefly Singapore, under the excuse that these estuaries 'needed to be deepened for navigational purposes'.
+For close to ten years, Cambodian government agencies coordinated the extraction and smuggling of millions of tons of coastal sand to several Asian countries, chiefly Singapore, under the excuse that these estuaries needed to be 'deepened for navigational purposes'.
 After two and a half years of grassroots advocacy and a hard hitting expose on wide-scale corruption issues tied to the sector by our investigators, the vast majority of sand exports have stopped.